 The antibody titer is a test that detects the presence and measures the amount of antibodies within a person’s blood.
 The amount and diversity of antibodies correlates to the strength of the body’s immune response.

 The immune system produces antibodies to mark invading microorganisms for destruction or to neutralize them before they can cause an infection.
 Invading microorganisms are known as pathogens.
 Pathogens have markers on them known as antigens, which antibodies find and bind to.

-It is essential that you tell your doctor about any prescription or non-prescription medications, dietary supplements, and vitamins you are currently taking before a medical test is performed.
+It’s essential that you tell your doctor about any prescription or nonprescription medications, dietary supplements, and vitamins you’re currently taking before a medical test is performed.

-Antibiotics (such as amoxicillin and penicillin) and immune system-suppressing medications can affect your test results.
-Studies have shown patients receiving chemotherapy have a decrease in antibody levels, so let your doctor know if you have recently undergone or are currently undergoing chemotherapy.
+In general, no special preparation is needed for this test.
+However, research has shown people receiving chemotherapy have a decrease in antibody levels, so let your doctor know if you’ve recently undergone or are currently undergoing chemotherapy.

 The antibody titer is a blood test.
-A phlebotomist, a person specially trained to draw blood, will tie a band above the site where the blood will be taken.
-He or she will clean and sterilize the site with antiseptic before a small needle is inserted directly into the vein.
+A phlebotomist, a person specially trained to draw blood, ties a band above the site where the blood will be taken.
+They next clean and sterilize the site with antiseptic before inserting a small needle directly into a vein.

 Most people feel sharp pain at the initial puncture, which quickly fades as the blood is drawn.
-Once the blood is collected, the needle will be removed and you will be asked to apply pressure to the puncture site with a cotton ball or gauze.
-A bandage will be placed on the site and you will be free to leave.
+Once the blood is collected, the phlebotomist removes the needle, and you will be asked to apply pressure to the puncture site with a cotton ball or gauze.
+A bandage is placed on the site, and you are then free to leave.

 This test is a low-risk procedure.
 However, slight risks can include:

 Abnormal test results may indicate immune disorders such as:

 Abnormal results may also indicate other current or past infections, such as: